 Your Success is Your Designer’s Success

-No designer with any sense would give you bad advice; they know that your continued patronage depends on the success of those suggestions.
+No designer with any sense would give you bad advice; designers know that your continued patronage depends on the success of their suggestions.
 Designers have typically gone through years of training in typography, aesthetics, composition, marketing technique, color theory, specialized software instruction, branding, and other relevant topics and media to enable them to present a cohesive approach to composing communication that works.
 In an age where Photoshop is nearly ubiquitous, those who haven’t earned degrees and compiled years of experience doing this sort of thing should remember that not every enthusiast who can run a photo through a filter in an editing program is a qualified artist.
 Professional designers can also advise you on logos, consistent branding (or adhere to an existing brand if it is successful), and keep you from the pitfalls of running assorted disjointed campaigns that confuse your clientele or muddy your reputation.
 Branding is important – and complexly sensitive – so this professional can be a treasured resource.

 Your designer in most cases works with, or has worked with, many other clients and found advertising solutions for them that work.
 The designer is a professional who knows his or her field and takes into consideration the current market and economy and notices trends among all their clients (and others’ clients) as to what is getting results in real time.
-Sure, we all have our own preconceived notions of what we have seen and liked, but these things may not be appropriate for our particular situations.
+Sure, we all have our own preconceived notions of what we have seen and liked, but these things may not be appropriate for our particular applications.
 Make realistic goals and convey your desires to the sales rep and artists…and then trust them to know how to execute their jobs within your needs – it is best to leave the actual designing to the design team.

 - Identity (logo), message, audience, offer, timing